Gau (territory): Reichsgaue

 With the beginning of the annexation of neighbouring territories by Nazi Germany in the late 1930s, a new unit of civil administration, the Reichsgau, was established.
 German-speaking territories annexed to Germany from 1938 were generally organised into Reichsgaue.
 Unlike the pre-existing Gaue, the new Reichsgaue formally combined the spheres of both party and state administration.

 Following the annexation of Austria in 1938, the country, briefly renamed "Ostmark" between 1938 and 1942, was sub-divided into seven Reichsgaue.
-These had boundaries broadly the same as the former Austrian Länder (states), with the Tyrol and Vorarlberg being merged as "Tyrol-Vorarlberg", Burgenland being divided between Styria and "Lower Danube" (Niederdonau, the renamed Lower Austria).
-Upper Austria was also renamed "Upper Danube" (Oberdonau), thus eliminating the name of "Austria" (Österreich in German) from the official map.
+These had boundaries broadly the same as the former Austrian Länder (states), with the Tyrol and Vorarlberg being merged as Reichsgau Tyrol-Vorarlberg, Burgenland being divided between Reichsgau Styria and "Lower Danube" (Reichsgau Niederdonau, the renamed Lower Austria).
+Upper Austria was also renamed "Upper Danube" (Reichsgau Oberdonau), thus eliminating the name of "Austria" (Österreich) from the official map.
 A small number of boundary changes also took place, the most significant of which was the massive expansion of Vienna's official territory, at the expense of "Lower Danube".

-Northern and eastern territory annexed from the dismembered Czechoslovakia were mainly organised as the Reichsgau of Sudetenland, with territory to the south annexed to the Reichsgaue of Lower and Upper Danube.
+Northern and eastern territory annexed from the dismembered Czechoslovakia were mainly organised as the Reichsgau Sudetenland, with territory to the south annexed to the Reichsgaue of Lower and Upper Danube.

 Following the Axis invasion of Poland in 1939, territories of the Pomeranian and Poznań voivodeships as well as the western half of Łódź voivodeship were reannexed to Germany as the Reichsgaue of Danzig-Westpreussen (which also incorporated the former Free City of Danzig) and Wartheland.
-Other parts of Nazi-occupied Poland were incorporated to pre-existing bordering gaus of East Prussia (as in the case of Zichenau) and Upper Silesia (as in the case of the Silesian voivodeship with the counties of Oświęcim and Biała).
+Other parts of Nazi-occupied Poland were incorporated to pre-existing bordering gaue of East Prussia (as in the case of Zichenau) and Upper Silesia (as in the case of the Silesian voivodeship with the counties of Oświęcim and Biała).

 After the successful invasion of France in 1940, Germany re-annexed Alsace-Lorraine.
 The former département of Moselle was incorporated into the Gau of Saar-Palatinate, while Bas-Rhin and Haut-Rhin became part of the Gau Baden.
-Similarly, the formerly independent state of Luxembourg was annexed to Koblenz-Trier, and the Belgian territories of Eupen and Malmedy were incorporated into Cologne-Aachen.
+Similarly, the formerly independent state of Luxembourg was annexed to Gau Koblenz-Trier, and the Belgian territories of Eupen and Malmedy were incorporated into Gau Cologne-Aachen.